Greenlands system

 This connected natural system provides natural services such as clean water and air, habitat for plants and animals, as well as cultural, recreational and health benefits.

-Through Peel 2051: Regional Official Plan Review, the goals of the Greenlands System policy review are to:
+Through the Peel 2051 Regional Official Plan Review, the goals of the Greenlands System policy review were to:

 - Ensure conformity with Provincial Policy Statement (PPS);

-- Identify actions that are needed to achieve the Region's natural heritage objectives; and
+- Identify actions that were needed to achieve the Region's natural heritage objectives; and

 - Develop a Greenlands System Strategy to update the Region's natural heritage system policies and identify a Regional Natural Heritage System.

-The Region and its partners work together to protect, restore and enhance natural areas.
-Regional staff will continue to work with the area municipalities, province, conservation authorities and other organizations on this review and update of the Regional Official Plan.
+Regional staff collaborated with the area municipalities, province, conservation authorities and other organizations on this review and update of the Regional Official Plan.
+The Region and its partners will continue to work together to protect, restore and enhance natural areas.

 Greenlands System Related Council & Committee Reports and Presentation